clerk/javascript/.changeset/soft-birds-thank.md

 '@clerk/clerk-js': patch
 ---

-Re-initialize the Client to default values when is detroyed
+Re-initialize the Client to default values when is destroyed